 On Being Yourself Despite What They Think

 To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.

 -Ralph Waldo Emerson

-It’s true that the world is designed to pigeonhole us into certain roles and responsibilities.
+The world tries to pigeonhole us into specific roles and responsibilities.
 We have a life script that we’re supposed to follow, and society gets upset with us if we stray from it.

 It’s no good being too easily swayed by people’s opinions.
 You have to believe in yourself.